kraisr/warsaw-forecaster/README.md

 The SQL server is not updated

 ## Files from UOS 2019 hosted by Warsaw School of Computer Science
+- More information can be found on the official websites: [Polish version](https://wwsi.edu.pl/) or [English version](https://wscs.eu/)
 ## Professor: Andrzej Ptasznik

 - Files can be found [here](UOS%20Files)